awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 **Note**
 If `REQUIRE SSL` is not included, the replication connection might silently fall back to an unencrypted connection\.

-1. In the Amazon RDS Management Console, add the IP address of the server that hosts the external MySQL database to the VPC security group for the Aurora MySQL DB cluster\.
+1. In the Amazon RDS console, add the IP address of the server that hosts the external MySQL database to the VPC security group for the Aurora MySQL DB cluster\.
 For more information on modifying a VPC security group, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

    You might also need to configure your local network to permit connections from the IP address of your Aurora MySQL DB cluster, so that it can communicate with your external MySQL database\.
 To find the IP address of the Aurora MySQL DB cluster, use the `host` command\.